mit-plv/riscv-semantics/hardware-hacker.md

 - The type signature for execute (`execute :: forall ...`).
-- And finally, integer conversion functions, which usually start with `from` or include `To`: `fromIntegral`, `fromImm`, `regToInt8`, etc. These are currently scattered throughout the code to deal with the type system, and don't represent any actual bits changing (just being reinterpreted).
+- And finally, integer conversion functions, which usually start with `from` or include `To`: `fromIntegral`, `fromImm`, `regToInt8`, etc. These are currently scattered throughout the code to deal with the type system, and they don't represent any actual bits changing (just being reinterpreted).

-You don't need to understand the details of any of this code to understand the semantics being described by the execute function.
+You don't need to understand the details of any of this code to understand the semantics being described by the `execute` function.

-This approach will work fine for things like `Execute*.hs` or [`CSRSpec.hs`](src/Spec/CSRSpec.hs), where you likely just want to know the behavior of executing a particular instruction or reading/writing a particular CSR; it will work decreasingly well as the complexity of the code increases (e.g. [`VirtualMemory.hs`](src/Spec/VirtualMemory.hs), [`Machine.hs`](src/Spec/Machine.hs)).
+This approach will work fine for files like `Execute*.hs` or [`CSRSpec.hs`](src/Spec/CSRSpec.hs), where you likely just want to know the behavior of executing a particular instruction or reading/writing a particular CSR; it will work decreasingly well as the complexity of the code increases (e.g. [`VirtualMemory.hs`](src/Spec/VirtualMemory.hs), [`Machine.hs`](src/Spec/Machine.hs)).